 - Join a teacher chat group.
 I get on Pinterest when I need a boost as well

-- Best resources are Twitter, positive colleagues, GAFE tools, family & friends.
+- The best resources are Twitter, positive colleagues, GAFE tools, family & friends.
 Choose to be kind to yourself!

-- Peppy songs, inspiration quotes, and a fun Pinterest board are all musts!
+- Peppy songs, inspirational quotes, and a fun Pinterest board are all musts!

 - New teachers.
 Here are 24 ways to avoid burnout! http://createdforlearning.blogspot.com/2015/07/24-tips-for-new-teachers-that-other.html

 - Use the internet to help plan your lessons so many great ideas!